 As natural as it seems as unnatural it is.
 Leaving the house, getting into a car and driving to any set destination, without fear of death, without just one thought wasted on potential dangers.
 To me this once was the same.

-Waking up in hospital 5 weeks later, feeling as if somebody would constantly hammer into my face, surrounded by life supporting lines, cables, monitors and noises of machines, unable to speak, unable to move, in need for assistance in every task, no matter how simple it seemed.
+Waking up in hospital 5 weeks later, feeling as if somebody would constantly hammer into my face, surrounded by life supporting lines, cables, monitors and noises of the different machines, unable to speak, unable to move, in need for assistance in every task, no matter how simple it seemed.
 That is an indescribable feeling, even more so at an age of 20 years.

 Thank you for reading and listening.
-Feel free to contact me if you have any questions.
+Feel free to contact me if you have any questions